-The modern addiction viewpoint is mirrored in their conception of recovery.
-Members struggling with drug and alcohol addiction are supported within their church and encouraged to seek treatment in groups like Alcoholics Anonymous, Al-Anon, Adult Children of Alcoholics, and more.
-There are specific Episcopal rehab options available, but less frequently than the previously mentioned options.
+The modern addiction viewpoint is mirrored in the Episcopal’s conception of recovery.
+Members, including their families, struggling with the impact and consequences of addiction to drugs and alcohol are supported within their church and encouraged to seek treatment in groups like Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, Adult Children of Alcoholics, and more.
+There are specific Episcopal rehab options available; however, they are less abundant than the previously mentioned options.

 The church emphasizes the importance of faith in the process of healing.
 As stated in their principles, addiction is “a spiritual disease that impairs one’s relationship with God.”
-This viewpoint bolsters the support members receive within their church communities, but also the importance of finding Christian specific recovery options.
-Alcoholics Anonymous is a common choice for its ubiquity and the faith aspect involved in the 12-step program.
+This viewpoint bolsters the support members receive within their church communities but also the importance of finding Christian specific recovery options.
+Alcoholics Anonymous, albeit not considered to be religious, is a common choice for its ubiquity and its history of involvement in the 12-step program.

 Recovery Ministries of the Episcopal Church Mission: